fordesmith/crisp-dna/_docs/benefitdelivery.md

 Benefit Delivery Assessment
 ==============

-> Without Benefit Delivery Assessment, we would have been blind to the factors that were eventually to shape our success.
-Insurance COO.
+> *Without Benefit Delivery Assessment, we would have been blind to the factors that were eventually to shape our success*.
->
+> Insurance COO.

 To stay competitive, Financial Services firms need to do **difficult things**
 --------------